JerickLiu/SQL-CRUD-Application/README.md

 ## Overview

 A simple C++ program that interfaces with a PostgreSQL database to perform CRUD operations.
+Demo video: https://youtu.be/S6BGSoFSTR8

 ## Prerequisites